ahmed1jilali/ANN/thesis/chapter 3/results.md

 - Simpler architecture

-Although the configuration with 4 hidden neurons slightly outperformed the other configurations in terms of the $R^2$ score *(0.8202)*, the marginal difference in performance of less then *0.005* did not justify the added complexity of additional neurons.
+Although the configuration with 4 hidden neurons slightly outperformed the other configurations in terms of the $R^2$ score *(0.8202)*, the marginal difference in performance of less than *0.005* did not justify the added complexity of additional neurons.

 ### <mark>5.3 Selected Model performance</mark>